Gressling/cheminf-EDU/machineLearning/crystal_morphology_spacegroup_pred/README.md

 # Crystal Morphology Space Groups Prediction

 ## Overview
 The project is focused on the analysis of crystal morphology data with the ultimate goal of training a Convolutional Neural Network (CNN) to predict space groups.
-Currently, the project involves data extraction from a database, decoding and analyzing the morphology data, and visualizing various aspects of the data to gain insights that will inform the machine learning model development.
+Currently, the project involves data extraction from a database, decoding and analysing the morphology data, and visualising various aspects of the data to gain insights that will inform the machine learning model development.

 ## Data Overview
 ### What is Crystal Morphology?